EBUBENWACHUKWU/ecommerce-scrum-project/Sprint-1-Goal.md

 # Sprint 1 Goal

+## Objective

+Implement user account functionality and product browsing capabilities.

+## Business Value

-Deliver the core shopping experience by enabling customers to:
+This sprint establishes the foundation of the e-commerce platform by enabling customers to:

-- Register an account
+- Create accounts
-- Log in
+- Log into the platform
-- Browse products
+- Browse available products
-- Search products

-The sprint focuses on creating the foundation of the e-commerce platform.
+These capabilities are required before shopping cart and checkout features can be developed.

+## Selected User Stories

+- ECWP-4: User Registration
+- ECWP-5: User Login
+- ECWP-6: Browse Products